 sudo apt-get install uuid-dev

-sudo pecl install uuid (on path request, press ENTER)
+(on path request, press ENTER)

-And don't forget to You should add "extension=uuid.so" to php.ini.
+And don't forget to You should add "extension=uuid.so" to php.ini

 For Memcache: